List of cults of personality: Cambodia

 During its first three years in power, the Khmer Rouge concealed Pol Pot's name and so did not instill a cult of personality around him, only referring to "Angkar" or the "Organization" with a god-like quality which commanded absolute, unquestioning loyalty from the Cambodian people as the new ultimate authority in Cambodian society.
 Worsening relations with Vietnam prompted the Khmer Rouge to portray Pol Pot as a wartime leader whom the people could rally around.
 Even as plaster images and portraits of him were prepared for public distribution, similar to those of Kim Il Sung and Mao Zedong, Angkar referred to itself as an entity rather than a personality cult which contributed to the mystique and power of the regime, as the source of power was absolute.
 Though the Vietnamese invasion cut these plans short, a less extreme version of Pol Pot's cult of personality continued to exist in the areas which were under the control of Khmer Rouge remnants.
 His grave has been the subject of cultic activities, with people paying respects to his grave during the Cambodian New Year and the Cambodian Festival of the Dead.

-Hun Sen, who led Cambodia from 1985 to 2023, also built a cult of personality around himself along with his Cambodian People's Party organization that won all 125 seats in the National Assembly after the CPP won the 2018 Cambodian general election.

 Central African Republic

-The Central African Republic (CAR) has a history marked by leaders who have fostered personalistic regimes, with prominent figures developing cults of personality to consolidate their power.
-Jean-Bédel Bokassa, who ruled from 1966 to 1979, was notorious for his elaborate self-styling as "Emperor" and his authoritarian rule, including his coronation ceremony inspired by Napoleon.
-His regime's excesses and alleged human rights abuses left a profound impact on CAR's political culture.
-Another influential leader, Ange-Félix Patassé, who served from 1993 to 2003, maintained a strong personal following, often utilizing patronage networks and favoring his own ethnic group to cement loyalty.

-François Bozizé, who took power through a coup in 2003 and ruled until 2013, also cultivated a significant following, partially by integrating family members into high governmental roles and leveraging security forces.
-His successor, Faustin-Archange Touadéra, who became president in 2016, has continued this trend, partly relying on support from the Russian paramilitary Wagner Group, which has bolstered his authority amid ongoing instability.
-Touadéra's moves to extend his tenure, such as pushing for a referendum to abolish term limits, highlight the persistence of personality-driven politics in CAR's governance, echoing the legacy of his predecessors.
+Jean-Bédel Bokassa was the president of the Central African Republic and Empire from 1966 to 1979 who by changing his title from "President for life" to "Emperor" in 1977 after his coronation, which imitated the coronation of Napoleon, his autocratic regime involved in excessive luxury, and many human rights abuses.